geshan/au-companies-providing-work-visa-sponsorship/README.md

 If you have come this far you are looking for tech jobs in Australia.
 Lucky for you, check [AU Tech Jobs](https://app.autechjobs.ml) for tech jobs in Australia from 50+ countries with a focus on work visa sponsorship.

+If you are looking for tech jobs to relocate to other parts of the world (especially Europe), please do visit [Relocate.me](https://relocate.me).
+It is a great platform for people looking to relocate with jobs.
+The country guides in Relocate.me with relocaiton tips and expat stories are very useful.

 ## Before applying for jobs

 Before applying for (tech) jobs in Australia, please do learn about the [visa 482](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482) and the [conditions](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482/medium-term-stream) for lodging the visa.
 For example, 482 medium-term stream requires at least 2 years relevant work experience.